Shannon Garrett, RN, CHLC, CNN

 statement as applicable.
 Using individual index cards for each SBAR topic, you

-should be able to read all details in a matter of a few minutes.
+should be able to read all the details in a matter of a few minutes.
 Your doctor will

 Remember to take the rough draft you made in the preparation phase and